anhhoangiot/people_recognition_pi/README.md

 ### Prerequisities

 1. A Raspberry Pi with Internet connection
-2. Raspian and python preinstalled on your Pi
+2. Raspbian and python preinstalled on your Pi
 3. Python 2.7 and OpenCV 2 pre-installed

 ### Getting started